Padua Center provides a number of programs to fulfill the needs of the community we serve.

 The school provides lunch.
 Padua Center provides transportation.
 Presently the Padua Possibilities Program services Pickett Academy, Robinson School, Martin Luther King Academy for Boys, and Samuel Jones School.

-Beginning in September 2012, Padua Center will offer a number of enrichment programs for youth in grades K-8.
-Padua Center will hold these programs on Tuesday and Thursday from 3:00-4:30 PM.
-Check the website or call the Center for quarterly schedules.
+Padua Center offers a number of enrichment programs for youth in grades K-8.
+Padua Center holds these programs Monday through Thursday from after school until 5:30 PM.
+Volunteers and staff assist the children with daily tutoring and homework completion.

 Padua Center from its beginning in 2006 worked to beautify the neighborhood.
 Our Ujima Park and Garden, on the corner of Junction and Nebraska Avenue provides a spot of beauty and a respite from the heat; it produces vegetables, herbs and anchors this neighborhood.